causality-group/causality-benchmark-data/README.md

 * Intraday 5-minute VWAP, spread, and volume snapshots
 * SPY ETF data for hedging
 * CAPM betas and residuals for for market-neutral analysis

+Please contact us on [LinkedIn](www.linkedin.com/in/markhorvath-ai) for access to the dataset!

 More details [here](#usage)